-Students must meet the requirements for all established components with at least an 80% average.
-Students will have an opportunity to re-do work that does not meet the criteria until mastery is met.
-A standardized assessment (COMPASS test) will be administered at the beginning of the first year and at the end of his/her senior year.
-The test results at the end of the 2nd year may be used for admission to postsecondary institutions that require the COMPASS.
-These scores will be included on each child's permanent record.
+In addition to meeting the requirements for all coursework with at least an 80% average, students must also earn a grade of C or higher in the CTE course in which they are enrolled in order to earn embedded credit.
+Students will have an opportunity to re-do embedded credit coursework that does not meet the criteria until mastery is met.
+Assessments may be administered at the beginning of the first year and at the end of his/her senior year.